USS Hopewell (DD-681): Vietnam

 Hopewell was repeatedly deployed from the West Coast to South Vietnam from 1960 through July 1969 in defense of the Republic of Vietnam.
 In February 1963 she rescued a crewman from a downed Douglas A-3B Skywarrior from the attack aircraft carrier Ticonderoga in the South China Sea.
+Hopewell deployed 5 August 1964 for the "Taiwan Patrol."
+The Gulf of Tonkin Incident occurred, and Hopewell was sent to the gunline off Vietnam to conduct fire missions.
+She returned to San Diego 6 February 1965.
 During the summer of 1965, Hopewell visited San Francisco, Puget Sound, and Hawaii as part of the Pacific Midshipman Training Squadron.
-During a three-month cruise, which ended in August, Hopewell fired 2,276 rounds, destroyed 112 structures, and silenced a Viet Cong mortar attack upon ground forces.
+Hopewell deployed a second time to Vietnam on 1 March 1966 and returned to San Diego in early August 1966.
+During that cruise she fired 2,276 rounds, destroyed 112 structures, and silenced a Viet Cong mortar attack upon ground forces.
 For the remainder of 1966, she acted as school ship in gunnery and ASW off the West Coast.
+She then went to the yards in Hunters Point in late 1966 and early 1967.

 On 3 October 1967, the Hopewell was on her way from Sasebo, Japan to Yankee Station in the Gulf of Tonkin.
 At 1602, while alongside the USS Oriskany (CVA-34), she lost power to her steering motor and collided with Oriskany.
 There were no casualties, but damage to the ship required that she be detached to Subic Bay for repairs.

 Fate

-She was decommissioned 2 January 1970 and sunk as target on 11 February 1972.
+She was decommissioned 2 January 1970 and sunk as target for the test of a Walleye II missile on 11 February 1972.
 The wreck of Hopewell was located and dove on 12 February 2011 by the UB88 Project (Kendall Raine, John Walker & Scott Brooks-support diver).

 Hopewell received nine battle stars for World War II service and four for Korean service.